ichoi21/MiM/README.md

--USER will have stock fundamental (Market News, Company News, Earning Reports) -USER can create an authenticated account to save their program in a private database -USER and review Estimates, Price, Indices, (ETFs, ForEx, Crypto) -Watchlist will have filters and sorts for Swing Price Exit Potential
+-USER will have stock fundamental (Market News, Company News, Earning Reports) -USER can create an authenticated account to save their program in a private database -USER and review Estimates, Price, Indices, (ETFs, ForEx, Crypto) -Watchlist will have filters and sorts for INFO to Swing
 ```

 ## Team Members